instructure/ic-ajax/README.md

 Ajax simply wraps `jQuery.ajax` with two exceptions:

 - success and error callbacks are not supported
-- does not resolve three arguments like $.ajax but instead an object with the three "arguments" as keys (real promises only resolve a single value and ic-ajax uses RSVP).
+- does not resolve three arguments like $.ajax (real promises only resolve a single value). `ic.ajax` only resolves the response data from the request, while ic.ajax.raw resolves an object with the three "arguments" as keys if you need them.

 Other than that, use it exactly like `$.ajax`.